 Photos tell stories – photokina turns them into success stories!
 The photo has been the focus of this trade show since the first photokina.
-This has always been so and will not change. photokina pictures showed again in 2012 emotional and moving photo exhibitions from all over the world and displayed the entire facet of photography.
+This has always been so and will not change. photokina pictures shows again in 2014 emotional and moving photo exhibitions from all over the world and display the entire facet of photography.

 Photo exhibitions 2012

 360 degress – the extended view on the world.+

 The IVRPA, shows at its booth two exhibition highlights: Omer Calev from Tel Aviv has in his hometown portrayed the operators of different small businesses in their personal environment and with his sensitive recordings grants a touching insight into a time-and space-less cosmos that has more or less similar parallels everywhere in the world.
 The second highlight are the images of the teal at Airpano from Moscow.
 For this non-commercial project a small group of enthusiastic aerial photographers has gathered around Oleg Gaponyuk.
 They have devoted themselves to capture the most interesting parts of the world in breathtaking aerial panoramas.
 Place and time are meticulously planned for each subject, and anybody who has seen their work can no longer resist it's fascination.